-The tree was selectively brightened, without touching the brightness of the sky, clouds or plains.
+The tree was selectively brightened, and this without altering the brightness of the sky, clouds or plains.
 The diffused brush makes the transitions invisible.
 The result is a properly weighted image with a correctly lit tree in the foreground.
 The well structured sky remains in the background.

-Important tools of the HDR-Painter:
+> Important tools of the HDR-Painter:

-Increase weighting

-Draw on the selected area to enhance the weighting of this portion of the image.

-Reduce weighting

-Draw on the selected area to reduce the weighting of this portion of the image.
+- Increase weighting: Draw on the selected area to enhance the weighting of this portion of the image. - Reduce weighting: Draw on the selected area to reduce the weighting of this portion of the image.

-Brush size

-Adjust the size of the brush.
+Brush size: Adjust the size of the brush.

-Brush form you

-With numerous new brushes, will find the right form for your selected area.
+Brush form: With numerous new brushes, you will find the right from for your selected area.

-Stamp

-The stamping mode not only edits the weighting of the current image, but adjusts the weighting of all of the other exposures accordingly.
+Stamp: The stamping mode not only edits the weighting of the current image but adjusts the weighting of all of the other exposures accordingly.
 For example, if you use the paint tool to increase the weighting of an area in one image, the weighting of that same section will be reduced in all of the other exposures to amplify the effect.